top of page

 This look originated in the 1950’s and 60’s and is often associated with the Rat Pack days of Palm Springs and the television show Mad Men.
 It is a minimalist design characterized by its simplicity, linear shapes and smooth curves.
 There are few ornamental touches and the materials used are often made of glass and shiny metals.
 Its color

-palette consists of muted neutrals with pops of strong colors such as orange, yellow, red and green.
+palette consists of muted neutrals with pops of strong colors such as orange, yellow, red, blue, and green.

 TRADITIONAL